Today’s I want to do a detailed book review of “Organic Networker®” by Mr. Kosta Gara.

 # 16 If you dream about reaching millionaire status, know that it will require at least five years of commitment at full throttle.

 Good things take time.
-Taking five years to become a millionaire is a great deal.
+Taking five years to become a millionaire is a great deal, especially since you are doing the business part-time.
 Most people aren’t willing to put in the required amount of work to get to this point.

 # 17 A turning point for me was when I began setting goals.

-Set written goals.
-From personal experience, I’ve been setting written goals for almost thirteen years and it has changed my life for the better.
+Set written goals for your life and business.
+From personal experience, I’ve been setting written goals for almost fifteen years now, and it has changed my life for the better.

 # 18 Be your # 1 customer, a living testimonial for your product.